GoogleCloudPlatform/cloud-opensource-java/enforcer-rules/README.md

 This Maven enforcer rule runs [Linkage Checker](../dependencies) for Maven projects.
 The rule enforces that project does not have linkage errors in its class path.

-If the rule runs within a BOM's pom.xml, it enforces that a class path consisting of the managed dependencies and their transitive dependencies does not have linkage errors.
+- If the rule runs within a BOM's pom.xml, it checks a class path consisting of the managed dependencies and their transitive dependencies.
+- Otherwise, the rule checks a class path consisting of direct dependencies and their transitive dependencies.

 # Usage